pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

 Required fields:

-- `image` is the registry URL and digest of the image to be scanned.
+- `image` is the registry URL and digest of the image to scan.
   For example, `nginx@sha256:aa0afebbb3cfa473099a62c4b32e9b3fb73ed23f2a75a65ce1d4b4f55a5c2ef2`.

 - `scanResults.location` is the registry URL where results are uploaded.